Jacob Meir Biderman

-Rabbi Jacob Meir Biderman (1870–1941) was the president of Kolel Polen (קופת רבי מאיר בעל הנס - כולל פולין), in 1935 was appointed to the board of Rabbis of the Warsaw community, along with Rabbi Menachem Zemba and Rabbi Avraham Weinberg.
+Rabbi Jacob Meir Biderman (1870–1941) was the president of Kolel Polen (קופת רבי מאיר בעל הנס - כולל פולין), in 1935 was appointed to the board of Rabbis of the Warsaw community, along with Rabbi Menachem Ziemba and Rabbi Avraham Weinberg.

 Biography

 Born in the town of Lubicz (Lubitsch) 6 Sep 1869, to his father Rabbi Nathan Solomon Betzalel Biderman, Rabbi of the town.
 His grandfather was Rabbi Yaakov Dovid, rabbi of Kozhnitz and Wyszogrod.

 Was son-in-law of Rabbi Yehuda Arye Leib Alter of Ger “Sfas Emes”, and in-law of Rabbi Avraham Mordechai Alter, the "Imrei Emes" and his son Rabbi Yisrael Alter, the "Beis of Israel" the Rebbe of Ger. and the grandfather of Rabbi Pinchas Menachem Alter.

 He published Sfas Emes, the writings of his father-in-law on the Talmud, together with his own additional scholarly notes.

 He was a president of Kolel Polen, the aid society for Palestinian Jews whose families came from Poland. in 1935 was appointed to the board of Rabbis of the Warsaw community, along with Rabbi Menachem Zemba and Rabbi Avraham Weinberg.

 In 1935 year was part of a rabbinical delegation to Israel, which included Rabbi Samuel David Unger, Rabbi Zalman Sorotzkin and Rabbi Yosef Shlomo Kahaneman.

 In his late years he suffered from diabetes, but even then he continued his studies and his teaching.
-In 1940, with the establishment of the Warsaw ghetto, his health worsened due to lack of drugs and under suitable conditions, and on 08,06,1941 died and was buried next to the Warsaw hospital.
+In 1940, with the establishment of the Warsaw Ghetto, his health worsened due to lack of drugs and under suitable conditions, and on 08,06,1941 died and was buried next to the Warsaw hospital.